hackclub/construct/README.md

 npm run db:studio
 ```

+### AI prereview (devlogs)

+- The review panel now shows an AI pre-check on shipped projects’ devlogs.
+It only flags obvious over-reporting of time.
+- Set `AI_API_KEY` to your Hack Club AI key (it uses the https://ai.hackclub.com proxy under the hood).
+No key = no AI hints in review.

 ## Deploying

 Create a `.env` file containing all the required credentials, look at `.env.example` for an example.